Sonja Henie: Professional and film career

 When Zanuck realized this, he cast her in more musical comedies; Sun Valley Serenade (1941) with Glenn Miller, John Payne, The Nicholas Brothers, and hit songs such as "In the Mood", "Chattanooga Choo Choo", "It Happened in Sun Valley", and "I Know Why (And So Do You)"; followed by Iceland (1942) with Jack Oakie, Payne, and the hit song "There Will Never Be Another You"; and finally Wintertime (1943) with Cesar Romero, Carole Landis, Cornel Wilde, and Oakie.
 Sonja had by now developed a comedy flair and these films were all among the top box-office hits for 20th Century-Fox the respective years.
-Eight Sonja Henie movies crossed the $100 million domestic gross mark.
+Adjusted for 2017 dollars, eight Henie movies crossed the $100 million domestic gross mark.
 Happy Landing (1938) was her biggest box office hit.

 In her film Everything Happens at Night (1939), Ray Milland and Robert Cummings star as rival reporters hot on the trail of Hugo Norden (Maurice Moscovich).
 Norden, a Nobel Prize winner, was supposedly murdered by the Gestapo, but is rumoured to be in hiding and writing anonymous dispatches advocating world peace.
 When Geoffrey and Ken track Norden to a small village in the Swiss Alps, they soon find themselves competing over the affections of beautiful Louise (Henie), who has a deeper connection to the missing Nobel laureate than the reporters realize.
 When Geoffrey and Ken get so distracted by romance that they begin to neglect their assignments, it almost leads to disaster as the Gestapo sets out to silence Norden once and for all.
 Released on 22 December 1939, it was banned in Nazi Germany.

-She was among 250 female stars who were nominated for "50 Greatest Screen Legend" status by the American Film Institute.
-She did not make the final list however.

 In addition to her film career at Fox from 1936 to 1943, Henie formed a business arrangement with Arthur Wirtz, who produced her touring ice shows under the name of "Hollywood Ice Revue".
 Wirtz also acted as Henie's financial advisor.
 At the time, figure skating and ice shows were not yet an established form of entertainment in the United States.
 Henie's popularity as a film actress attracted many new fans and instituted skating shows as a popular new entertainment.
 Throughout the 1940s, Henie and Wirtz produced lavish musical ice skating extravaganzas at Rockefeller Center's Center Theatre attracting millions of ticket buyers.